harrislapiroff/chromamine.com/index.md

 In **2010** I graduated from **Oberlin College** with a B.A. in Mathematics (with a concentration in Applied Mathematics) and a minor in Creative Writing.

 I built my first website in **1999**.
-Is had an animated GIF of a computer with my name on it.
+It had an animated GIF of a computer with my name on it.
 I've been trying to make something as satisfying ever since.